wayoxmedia/orchestration/README.md

 this may take some minutes if this is your first install, images are been downloaded.

 Now, bring up the environment.
+We have two ways to do this, all of them or the ones you need.

+If you want to run all the containers, run:

 `docker-compose up -d`

+If you want to run only the containers you need, run:
+`docker-compose up -d mystorepanel template1 template2 template3 template4 template5 template6 template7`
+or
+`./orx.sh`

+This script will ask you which containers you want to run, and will start them in detached mode.

-Check the containers are properly running
+Check that your containers are properly up and running.

 `docker ps`